tobio-shoyo/telegram-bot/README.md

 ### Testing via Telegram
 1. Message your Telegram Bot that you have created.
-2. Type in "/haze" (without the quotes) in any Slack channel.
+2. Type in "/haze" (without the quotes).
 3. You should get back a nicely formatting response as shown in the first screenshot.

 ## Commands